-For the current 2016/17 season, the league again welcomes over 50 teams, which play in 4 regular divisions and the dedicated Veterans Over 35s division.
-Whilst the vast majority of the participating teams comprise of adults over 18, recent seasons have saw participation from a small but growing number of youth based teams, with players as young as 14 competing.
-Youth based teams currently competing in the DAFL include; UAE Precor, Adastra Dubai FC, Alliance FC, Go Pro Sports and It's Just Football.
+For the current 2017/18 season, the league again welcomes around 50 teams, which play in 4 regular divisions plus the dedicated Veterans Over 35s division.
+Whilst the vast majority of the participating teams comprise of adults over 18, recent seasons have saw participation from a small number of youth based teams, with players as young as 14 competing.
+Youth based teams currently competing in the DAFL include; Adastra Dubai FC, Go Pro Academy, and The Football Academy (TFA).

 DAFL sees over 1200 players playing over the winter 11 a side season, which starts as the summer heat begins to relent at the end of September, through to the following May.